 If you register online, a link to your Appointment Request form is included in the acknowledgment letter you will receive when you hit “Submit.”
 If you register via the USPS and have provided an email address, your registration will be acknowledged via an email that will include a link to the Appointment Request form that needs to be submitted online to Barb Haley, our Appointments Coordinator.

 No!
-You will still receive the number of appointments you are entitled to - four if you register for Thursday-Saturday, three appointments if you register for two days; two appointments if you register for one day.
-In addition, the first 100 to register will receive one more appontment!
+You will still receive the number of appointments you are entitled to - four if you register for Friday and Saturday, two if you register for just one day.
+In addition, the first 50 to register for Friday and Saturday will receive one more appontment!

 I'm sorry, but there is no time slot we can devote just to appointments and still offer the number of workshops that we do.
 If I were to eliminate a workshop time slot, I'd need to also eliminate faculty since most want to teach and it's hard to find enough workshops to go around.
 Remember, the conference is recorded.